Seven Underrated Christmas Movies:

 All I Want for Christmas (1991)

-A 1990s movie about family separation and divorce, with the kids stuck in the middle, doesn’t exactly sound like a festive fair.
-And as a result, many critics were not impressed with this 90s slice of Christmas cheer.
-In fact, many felt the subject of divorce was too depressing for a kids movie.
-While at the same time, others pointed to the films soft, feel-good conclusion as a weakness.
-But, while not perfect, many critics missed the point of All I Want for Christmas.
-After all, this is a film about childhood dreams in the face of reality.
-While also reflecting the growing teenage realisation that wishes only come true if you work to make them real.
+A movie about family separation and divorce, with the kids stuck in the middle, doesn’t exactly sound like a festive fair, and as a result, critics were not impressed in 1991.
+Many critics would argue that the subject of divorce was too depressing for a kid’s Christmas movie, while others pointed to the film’s occasionally fall into sickly sweet territory.
+However, while not perfect, many critics missed the point of All I Want for Christmas; after all, this is a film about childhood dreams disrupted by family conflict.
+Here All I Want for Christmas reflects the growing teenage realisation that wishes only come true if you work to make them real.

 Joyeux Noel (2005)

 Joyeux Noel received positive reviews on its release in 2005 but has since drifted into the mists of time.
-Its tale of humanity in the face of abject destruction and death is utterly compelling, emotional and brave.
-On Christmas Eve of 1914, in the trenches of Europe, German, British and French soldiers laid down their weapons for a brief moment of solidarity in the face of hate and conflict.
-The result was an act of humanity, reconciliation and hope that was sadly only to last one day.
-Joyeux Noel never shies away from the brutal reality of war.
-While at the same time demonstrating that peace is always possible when we listen, talk and build a bridge of understanding across nationalistic divides.
+However, its tale of humanity in the face of destruction is utterly compelling, emotional and brave.
+On Christmas Eve of 1914, in the trenches of Europe, a group of German, British and French soldiers laid down their weapons for a brief moment of solidarity in the face of hate and conflict.
+The result was an act of humanity, reconciliation and hope that was sadly only to last for one day.
+Joyeux Noel never shies away from the brutal reality of war while demonstrating that peace is always possible when we listen, talk and build bridges of understanding across nationalistic divides.